ArchieAtkinson/berth/README.md

 ```
 berth, A CLI to help create development environments without touching repository code

-Usage: berth [OPTIONS] <COMMAND>
+Usage: berth [OPTIONS] <ENVIRONMENT>

-Commands:
-  up     Start an environment (and build it if it doesn't exist)
-  build  Build/rebuild an environment
-  view   View environment definition after it has been parsed by berth
-  help   Print this message or the help of the given subcommand(s)
+Arguments:
+  <ENVIRONMENT>  The environment to be used

 Options:
      --config-path <FILE>  Path to config file
      --cleanup             Deletes container on exit
+     --build               Build/rebuild the environment instead of starting it
+     --view                View environment definition after it has been parsed by berth
  -h, --help                Print help
 ```

-To use `berth`, simply create a configuration file with an environment for your application and run `berth up <ENV_NAME>`.
-Rebuild your environment with `berth build <ENV_NAME>`, this is only required if the image updates, will automatically rebuild if the configuration changes.
+To use `berth`, simply create a configuration file with an environment for your application and run `berth <ENV_NAME>`.
+If your environment does not exist yet, `berth` will build it before running it.

 ## Configuration